Hacaric/Minecraft-2D-Clone/README.md

 Textures and souds are copyed from his project.

 Reuiements:
- - Python 3 or higher - match-case is used
+ - Python 3.10 or higher - (match is used)
- - pygame library  - can be installed by $pip install pygame
+ - Pygame library  - can be installed by $pip install pygame